jhoover4/pug-or-ugh-api/README.md

 This is the eleventh project in the Treehouse Python tech degree.

-Hosted at (pug-or-ugh.jordanhoover.me)[pug-or-ugh.jordanhoover.me].
+Hosted at [pug-or-ugh.jordanhoover.me](pug-or-ugh.jordanhoover.me).
 To view locally clone the repo, create a virtual env and run `make install` and `make run`.

 ## Description